Circle Internet Group: USDC expansion (20192023)

-Recent developments (2024-2025)
+Recent developments (20242026)

-In February 2024, Circle stopped supporting USDC token on the Tron network.
+Circle Internet confidentially filed plans for a U.S. initial public offering in January 2024.
+The following month, Circle stopped supporting USDC token on the Tron network.
 According to data compiled by Visa, USDC overtook Tether in stablecoin transaction volume in April 2024.
 Circle partnered with Binance in December 2024, retaining its ties with Coinbase as well.
 Circle's net income in 2024 was $156 million, and Circle reported $1.68 billion in revenue and reserve income.

-In April 2025, a bid by Ripple Labs to acquire Circle Internet Financial for $4 to $5 billion was rejected as too low.
-USDC had a market capitalization of $60 million in May 2025, remaining the second biggest stablecoin after Tether.
+In April 2025, a bid by Ripple Labs to acquire Circle Internet Financial for $4 to $5 billion was rejected as being too low.
+USDC had a market capitalization of $60 billion in May 2025, remaining the second biggest stablecoin after Tether.

-After Circle Internet confidentially filed plans for a U.S. initial public offering in January 2024, on May 27, 2025, Circle launched its IPO on the NYSE, seeking $624 million for a valuation of up to $6.7 billion.
+On May 27, 2025, Circle launched its IPO on the NYSE, seeking $624 million for a valuation of up to $6.7 billion.
 It listed on the NYSE on June 4, 2025.
 By its second day as a public company, stock had gained 247%, with market value rising to about $28.6 billion.
 On June 20, after the US senate passed the GENIUS Act clarifying potential stablecoin regulation, Circle's stock "rallied," at which point it was 675% higher than its IPO debut.
 Circle is currently headquartered in New York City.
-Among current executive roles are Heath Tarbert as president, Jeremy Allaire as CEO and Chairman, Li Fan as Chief Technology and AI Officer, and Jeremy Fox-Geen as CFO.
+Among current executive roles are Heath Tarbert as president, Jeremy Allaire as CEO and chairman, Li Fan as Chief Technology and AI Officer, and Jeremy Fox-Geen as CFO.

+In July 2026, Circle received a final regulatory approval from the Office of the Comptroller of the Currency to form a national trust bank; USDC's shares consequently jumped 10% in premarket trading.

 Acquisitions and sales

 After receiving Financial Industry Regulatory Authority approval, Circle acquired SeedInvest in March 2019.
 In October 2019, Circle sold the cryptocurrency exchange Poloniex, which it had purchased in February 2018 for $400 million, to an investment firm.

 In December 2019, Circle sold its Circle Trade business to Kraken.
 In February 2020, Circle sold its digital asset trading platform to Voyager Digital.

 In November 2021, Circle led a million funding round in crowdfunding platform Crowdcube.

 In January 2025, Circle acquired Hashnote, which operates a tokenized money market fund with $1.5 billion in assets under management.
 The acquisition included Hashnote's USYC (US Yield Coin) digital token.

+In December 2025, it was announced that Circle had agreed to acquire the team and proprietary intellectual property of Interop Labs, a contributor to the Axelar Network.
+The transaction, expected to close in early 2026, brought Interop Labs’ cross-chain interoperability technology into Circle's blockchain infrastructure, while the Axelar Network and its governance remained independent.